vamshidhar-kasulabada/second-brain/angular/learn-angular/components/creating_components.md

 ```bash
 ng g c <component_name>
 ```
-> add the component in declarations of app.modules.ts file
+- add the component in declarations of app.modules.ts file while using ng modules